KarolinaNPRCZ/DM-Customer/README.md

 ## To build the project:

- 1.Clone the repository:
+ 1. Clone the repository:

   ```
   git clone https://github.com/KarolinaNPRCZ/DM-Customer.git
   ```
- 2.Go to the folder with cloned repository
+ 2. Go to the folder with cloned repository

    Run the command:
    ```